7 unmissable free things to do in San Cristobal Galapagos and other tips

 We wanted to do it so much when we found out that right in Punta Pit it was possible to see the Red-footed Boobies from a close distance.

-Unfortunately, this is not a much-demanded tour and they didn’t have a sufficient number of people to justify it.
-It was so unfortunate because it’s the only place where to find this species besides Genovesa Island, which you can only reach if you join a cruise.
+Unfortunately, this tour was not in high demand, and they didn’t have a sufficient number of people to justify it.
+It was unfortunate because it’s the only place where you can find this species, besides Genovesa Island, which you can only reach by joining a cruise.

-If you are undecided on whether to join a Galapagos cruise or travel on your own, check out the linked post where I explain the main difference between the two options.
+If you’re undecided about whether to join a Galapagos cruise or travel independently, check out the linked post where I explain the main differences between the two options.

 If you are so passionate about wildlife I hope you can make it.
 Please let me know how it goes and send me a picture 😉